jkomoros/prompt-garden/README.md

 Required parameters
 - `container` - The string, object, or array to search within.
 - `search` - The thing to find within the container.
+- `reverse` - (optional) a boolean of whether to search from back to front.
+Defaults to false.

 #### slice